Jerry Taylor: Career

 Before founding the Niskanen Center in 2014, Taylor was a senior fellow at the Cato Institute, where he previously espoused a skeptical position on environmental issues.
 Taylor's case is a prominent example of a former climate-change denier who came to embrace policies to address climate change after researching the scientific consensus behind man-made global warming.

 During the 1990s and 2000s Taylor made regular media appearances as a global warming denier, including on Penn and Teller's show Bullshit as well as a special edition of the John Stossel show devoted to attacking climate science.
 After being challenged by Joe Romm to fact-check sources, Taylor changed his prior beliefs because "the scientific evidence became stronger and stronger over time."

-On September 6 2021, Taylor resigned from the Niskanen Institute.
+On September 6, 2021, Taylor resigned from the Niskanen Institute.
 He had been placed on administrative leave by the Institute a few days earlier after the board became aware of him being charged with domestic violence against his wife.
+The charges were subsequently dismissed.

 He is also a board game designer who has released three wargames, Hammer of the Scots, Crusader Rex, and Richard III.